 I am a member of the Association of INTODogs, The Pet Professional Guild, and am covered by the UK Dog Behaviour and Training Charter – meaning that I have been assessed by, and am supported by a reputable organisation.
 I am also a member of the International Companion Animal Network.

 Myth busting: dominance, pack hierarchy, needing to be the ‘alpha’ – all of that has been debunked by science!
 I only use methods led by the latest science, and therefore, at no point do aversive techniques appear in my support plans or behaviour modification training.
 I offer a caring approach based on mutual respect between dog and guardian, trust, and empathy.
 I do not use force, cause pain, or fear.
 My aim is to enhance the bond between dog and guardian (you’re a team, after all) to create a greater sense of fulfillment for everyone.

-I aim to support you to coach your dog emotionally when needed, rather than punish and suppress unwanted behaviours.
+I aim to support you to coach your dog emotionally, rather than punish and suppress unwanted behaviours.
 By working in the way that I do, we treat the cause, not just the symptom.
 I also help you understand why your dog is behaving in a certain way, what that behaviour is communicating, and what needs may be behind this.

 The risks of punishment: when we punish and suppress behaviour using aversive or punitive methods, or by submersing dogs in environments they aren’t comfortable in until the behaviour ‘stops’, we don’t solve the emotional issues behind the behaviour.
 That emotion is still there, and will appear in a different capacity – often, one that is worse than the original concern.
 Punishment and suppression are ineffective and do not have a place in modern day methods – I have never had to resort to using harsh methods with any of the dogs displaying aggressive behaviours that I have helped to rehabilitate, and never will.